bigBrain1901/191CS124_MEN-Stack/README.md

 1. __Setup project variables__
    1. Open my project folder in your favourite editor (vs-code, atom, etc..)
-   2. Locate the file ___query.js___ in root directory.
+   1. Locate the file ___query.js___ in root directory.
 Check the mysql parameters on lines 6-11 and enter your credentials as in step 4.v above.

 1. You are all set!
 Open a terminal in the root directory of the project and run `node server.js` to run the server.
 You might want to change the listening port on line 21 of ___server.js___ to another free port on your computer.
 Default is 3000.

 1. On your browser (Chrome, etc..), goto `localhost:3000` to see a page.
 If it renders, well and good.
 Otherwise, go through the setup again.
 You could call me up or reach by WhatsApp, either way!

+1. If you see hell load of random errors saying "previlage" related "mysql" stuff, do the following..
+   1. Open a new terminal anywhere
+   1. Run the command `sudo mysql -u root -p` and enter your password.
+   1. Run the command `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '_yourPasswordHere_';
+   1. Run the command `exit`
+   1. Go back to the earlier terminal that you used for step 7 above.
+   1. Hit `ctrl+C` and rerun `sudo node server.js` and you should be up and running!

 -----------------------------------------